 Current Setup: D'Addario .010 gauge strings with five bridge springs

 Description: "My very first electric guitar that received new as a kid for Christmas in 1995!
-This "Made in Korea" Fender Squier came bundled with a 15-watt Champ-G amp (thought to be as part of an SE-100 "Strat Pack"), which I blew one day by playing Weezer's "blue album" too loudly ("Say It Ain't So").
+This "Made in Korea" Fender Squier came bundled with a 15-watt Champ-G amp (thought to be as part of an SE-100 "Strat Pack"), which I blew one day by playing along too loudly to Weezer's "blue album" ("Say It Ain't So").
 I used this guitar (in my first band "Sunflowers" !) until 2000 when I got another Strat.
 The body is made of plywood (yup!) and, today, is the only original component left in the guitar other than the tremolo system.
 I was obsessed with Wayne's World at the time ("party time"), and I referred to this guitar as "Excalibur" given its similarities to Wayne's Strat in the movie (my guitar used to be much whiter than it is now); I used the slightly edgier "Excaliber" spelling—those kinds of details are important when you're 13 years old.
 In 2017, I began modding the hell out of it."

 Serial Number: VN579443